SenpaiItadori/alx-low_level_programming/0x10-variadic_functions/README.md

-This folder is about variadic functions.
+This folder in particular is about variadic functions in C